NeuroForLunch/gnuradio-companion-plus/README.md

 </p>

-### GNU Radio Companion 3.8 accessible via VNC and web browser with additional utilities installed.
+### GNU Radio Companion 3.8 accessible via VNC with additional utilities installed.

 ## Installation on a Mac